mikeizbicki/cmc-csci040/topic_07_Python_OOP/README.md

 1. Everything graded

+1. Reminder:
-1. Reminder: quiz Wednesday on OOP
+    1. quiz Wednesday on OOP
+    1. no class Friday (Cesar Chavez day)

 1. Map of rest of semester
     1. you've completed about 40% of the points in this class